JamesHabben/evolve/README.md

 ## Installation
 This requires volatility to be a library, not just an EXE file sitting somewhere.
 Run these commands at python shell:

+Download Volatility source zip from https://github.com/volatilityfoundation/volatility<br />
+Inside the extracted folder run: <br />
+`setup.py install`<br />

+Then install these dependencies: <br />
-`pip install volatility` <br />
+`pip install bottle` <br />
 `pip install yara` <br/ >
 `pip install distorm3` <br/ >
-* note: you may need to prefix 'sudo' on the above commands depending on your OS.
+* note: you may need to prefix `sudo` on the above commands depending on your OS.
+* You may also need to prefix `python` if it is not in your run path.

 ## Usage
 -f File containing the RAM dump to analyze <br />